FREQUENTLY ASKED QUESTIONS ABOUT PROCESS SERVERS?

 Yes, process servers can call you to arrange the delivery of legal documents.
-Generally a process server will show up at your home or business with out calling, confirm your identity and serve legal documents.
+Generally, a process server will show up at your home or business without calling, confirm your identity, and serve legal documents.
 Calls are usually made when a) by clients direction or b) as a courtesy when all attempts are unsuccessful, prior to exploring other methods of service.

 Can a process server serve you at work?

 Yes, but it depends on the restrictions at your place of employment.
-Serving legal papers at your place of employment is delicate.
+Serving legal papers at your place of employment are delicate.
 Process servers will attempt to serve legal papers without providing any of your personal information, but circumstance may lead to that information being provided.

 Can a process server serve on Sundays?

-That depends on the documents being serving, generally services are not attempted on religious days of worship.
-However there are some exceptions (i.e., protective orders etc).
+That depends on the documents being serving, generally, services are not attempted on religious days of worship.
+However, there are some exceptions (i.e., protective orders etc).

 Can a process server serve a minor?

-Yes, personal service upon a minor is made by serving the legal documents on a parent, guardian or any person having legal custody.
+Yes, personal service upon a minor is made by serving the legal documents on a parent, guardian, or any person having legal custody.

 Can a process server tape documents to your door?